 Viewing this page in China?
 Watch on Youku.

 A degree in Accounting and Finance equips you with a range of skills to pursue many career options.
-You will develop a comprehensive skill set that is highly valued by employers across all sectors.
+Developing a comprehensive skill from a complex business degree, is highly valued by employers across all sectors.

 Study abroad and work placements

 On this course you have the opportunity to apply to spend an additional academic year studying abroad.
 The University has partnerships with more than 300 universities worldwide and popular destinations for our students include the USA, Canada, Australia, countries in Asia and countries in Europe.

 You can also apply to take part in a short-course summer school at one of our overseas partner institutions.
 A summer school can be taken as part of a three-year degree, or in addition to a study year abroad or year in industry.

 Work placements can help you decide on your career and improve your employability prospects.
 You’ll have the opportunity to put theory from your course into practice whilst gaining practical work experience and transferable skills sought after by graduate employers.

 On this course you have the option to apply to spend a year in industry working within organisations across the public, private or voluntary sectors, in the UK or overseas.
 If you take this option, your degree will be extended to a four-year course with the third year spent on placement.